alan2207/e-shop-with-mf/README.md

 3. Start the applications using the `npm run dev` command.
 4. Explore the application at `http://localhost:3000`
 5. To build the files for production, run `npm run build`
+6. To serve the production build, run `npm run start`

 ## Deployment

-Here is how the application could be deployed to production if it was production ready:
+This application is for demo purposes only, but here is how the application could be deployed to production if it was production ready:

 ![Deployment Overview](assets/deployment-overview.png)